xameeramir/zerodha-sandbox/README.md

 # zerodha-sandbox
-This repository is the sandbox code for testing Zerodha APIs
+This repository is the code for the [Free Zerodha APIs sandbox environment](https://nordible.com/zerodha-sandbox/) provided by nordible

 ## Run it locally